 New York New York

 The New York New York is another very heavily themed Hotel, This time we finally head away from Europe though and the inspiration is the Big Apple, Obviously.
 The facade of the Hotel is cleverly disguised as the New York skyline, which on close inspection obviously isn’t that effective but from a distance looks pretty convincing.
-The Shops and public areas are again themed to represent the famous areas and landmarks of the City, with Times Square, Brooklyn Bridge and the Statue of liberty all recreated.
+The Shops and public areas are again themed to represent the famous areas and landmarks of the City, with Times Square, Brooklyn Bridge, and the Statue of liberty all recreated.
 It’s not terribly authentic and is more all a bit of fun, than anything else.

 And we are back in Europe.
 Vegas Casinos do like their European theming!
 You know the score now heavy theming of a European city.
 Here we have the Arc De Triumph Paris opera house and the Louvre.
 But above all is the Replica of the Eifel Tower.

 Due to Vegas being BIG the first thing you notice about the replica tower is how small it is.
 However at 540ft is around half the size of the original which still makes it a pretty tall structure, about the same as the High Roller.
 The Tower is accessible and the view from the top well worth the effort and cost of going up.
 It is by no means a small as it first appears.
+The Eiffel Tower restaurant is also one of Las Vega’s highest-rated restaurants as well.

 The Large ballon is a homage to the Montgolfier Brothers who invented Hot-air Ballooning, one of the very few things invented by the French.
 That and etch-a-sketches!
 Overall we like The Paris and it’s well worth heading up the tower

-Circus Circus brings you all the fun of the circus, year round.
+Circus Circus brings you all the fun of the circus, year-round.
 There is no waiting for the circus to come to town in Vegas…or something like that.
-The Casino features the Adventuredome and indoor fun fair with some pretty good rides and attractions, Midway Style Games and Stalls and LIVE FREE Circus performers daily.
+The Casino features the Adventuredome and indoor funfair with some pretty good rides and attractions, Midway Style Games and Stalls, and LIVE FREE Circus performers daily.

 It’s a very Vegas experience and completely surreal.
 Well worth a visit.
 A wristband for unlimited rides is $32.95 for adults and $19.95 for juniors but they will be restricted from some ride (height restriction).
 The downside of the Circus Circus is its location. it is a way down the strip all by itself in an undeveloped location.
 There is enough to do there though that its worth the trip as you can easily spend a good few hours.

-Like the Mirage the Mandalay Bay isn’t the best to visit for the Casino itself however it does have a couple of features that make it worth the visit.
+The Mandalay Bay isn’t the best to visit for the Casino itself however it does have a couple of features that make it worth the visit.
 It’s quite a way out but perfect for tagging on to a visit to the Vegas Sign.

 The Casino itself is a shiny modern design with a nautical theme.
 This theme extends as far as having its own Aquarium and Shark Tank.
 Shark Reef at Mandalay Bay falls short of being a true world-class aquarium but it’s still a welcome break from the mania of Vegas in general and is better than some Citys main Aquariums With a good selection BIG animals.
 Watching fish is quite relaxing and spending an hour away from the strip just enjoying the ocean wonders can be a welcome relief.